 When your digital assets live in intuitively named folders within a well-organized library, you can easily find an old file to send to a friend or a specific photograph needed by the digital marketing team at your organization.
 This ability saves you time and money and ensures your organization can place its best content in front of consumers to drive revenue.

 Many marketing teams that experience widespread growth and success are overwhelmed.
-Rather than increased revenue or expansion of markets being exciting achievements, the resultant change in the number of content and file requests weigh them down.
+Rather than increased revenue or expansion of markets being exciting achievements, the resultant change in the number of content and file requests weighs them down.

 As the brand grows, so do the problems posed by a lack of clear standards and an organized, future-focused folder structure.
 It is worthwhile to invest in managing your digital resources to ensure your team can adapt to new expectations.